 All Bolingbrook preschool, elementary, middle and high school teachers may request to borrow library materials for classroom use.
 To request materials, please complete our request form.
 Requests should be sent at least two weeks before you need the items.

 Library materials requested through Outreach Services will be delivered directly to your school.
-These materials have a loan period of four week and are not subject to overdue fines.
-If our next scheduled school visit falls on a day when there is no school, please renew your materials by logging into your account, calling the automated phone system at 815.740.0978 or contacting Outreach Services at 630.685.4230.
+These materials have a loan period of four weeks.
+If our next scheduled school visit falls on a day when there is no school, you should renew your materials by logging into your account, calling the automated phone system at 815.740.0978 or contacting Outreach Services at 630.685.4230.

 We want to partner with your school!
-Teachers may contact our Outreach Services staff to sign up for time slots to bring their classes on the Bookmobile or to schedule monthly book talks.
+Teachers may contact our Outreach Services staff to sign up for time slots to bring their classes on the Bookmobile or schedule monthly book talks.
 Our friendly staff can also participate in reading nights, multicultural fairs, STEM/STEAM events, guest reading events and other school events.
-At the beginning of each school year, we attend school registration days to sign up students for library cards to ensure they have their most important back-to-school tool.
+In addition, at the beginning of each school year, we attend school registration days to sign up students for library cards to ensure they have their most important back-to-school tool.
 Contact us today to schedule us for your next event.